zengm-games/zengm/js/lib/README.md

 bootstrap-dropdown.js needs a patch to work with davis.js.
 See https://github.com/olivernn/davis.js/issues/61#issuecomment-52713458

-knockout.mapping.js is changed to depend on lib/knockout, not knockout.

 davis.js includes this patch https://github.com/olivernn/davis.js/pull/74 to
 make it work in IE10.
 Also, lines 267-270 are similarly added for IE10:
       // This is a workaround for http://stackoverflow.com/q/17641380/786644